10 Cover Letter Mistakes

 Common Cover Letter MistakesThis is the first opportunity you have to entice an employer to read your resume.
 Treat this document as your opening statement to promote yourself by expressing, in paragraph form, how you will be an asset to the organization.

 How to Fix These Problems

 - Grammatical and Spelling Errors

 The first issues that we will address are poor grammar and incorrect spelling.
-Nothing shows carelessness more than not taking the time to ensure that you have correctly spelled words.
-Spell checkers are abundant so there is no excuse for mistakes.
+Nothing shows carelessness more than not taking the time to ensure that you have correctly spelled your words.
+Spell checkers are abundant, so there are no excuses for mistakes.
 Grammatical errors can be a little more difficult to uncover.
 If you are not proficient at writing composition, ask others to proofread it for you.
 Don't show a lack of concern by not correcting these problems before your potential employer sees it.

 - No Cover Letter